-A much cheaper and quicker strategy is to genotype a set of 40 HS mating pairs, collect the sperm and then use this resource for mapping.
-Alternatively, depending on the costs of acquiring HS animals, the appropriate F1 can be obtained by breeding from genotyped HS males.
+A much cheaper and quicker strategy is to genotype a set of 40 HS mating pairs, collect the sperm, and then use this resource for mapping.
+Alternatively, depending on the costs of acquiring HS animals, the appropriate $F_1$ can be obtained by breeding from genotyped HS males.
 The major investment is the genotyping costs.
-Sperm freezing followed by the production of large numbers of half-sibs though invitro fertilisation is common in commercial animal breeding, and indeed a QTL for milk yield in cattle has been mapped by exploiting this fact (Coppieters et al. 1998; Riquet et al. 1999).
+Sperm freezing, followed by the production of large numbers of half-sibs though in vitro fertilization, is common in commercial animal breeding, and indeed a QTL for milk yield in cattle has been mapped by exploiting this fact (Coppieters et al. 1998; Riquet et al. 1999).

-The IVHS design proposed here is ideal for fine-mapping modifiers of knockouts, in which the knockout is used as the inbred line..
-We have investigated two versions; one where two rounds of genotyping (full genotyping of the sires and limited re-genotyping of the F1 to identify recombinants) are required, and the other in which no offspring genotyping is performed, as the cost of a considerable reduction in power.
+The IVHS design proposed here is ideal for finemapping modifiers of knockouts, in which the knockout is used as the inbred line.
+We have investigated two versions, one where two rounds of genotyping (full genotyping of the sires and limited regenotyping of the $F_1$ to identify recombinants) are required, and the other in which no offspring genotyping is performed, at the cost of a considerable reduction in power.
 However, its lower cost may make it attractive.